 Greetings!
 I am an Associate Professor in the Department of Integrated Systems Engineering at The Ohio State University.
-I also hold graduate faculty status in OSU’s Department of Mechanical and Aerospace Engineering and the School of Health and Rehabilitation Sciences within OSU’s College of Medicine.
+I also hold graduate faculty status in OSU’s School of Health and Rehabilitation Sciences within OSU’s College of Medicine.
 I am also a Certified Professional Ergonomist (BCPE Cert.
 No. 805).
-I was elected a Fellow of the Human Factors and Ergonomics Society in 2021.
+I was elected a Fellow of the Human Factors and Ergonomics Society (HFES) in 2021.

 I am the director of the OSU Engineering Laboratory for Human Factors/Ergonomics/Safety.
 I am also the Director of OSU’s NIOSH-sponsored Training Project Grant in Occupational Safety and Ergonomics.